zda17/MyStripesShop---API/API/README.md

 ## Endpoints
-### This is a JSON API server, it both expects JSON and returns JSON.
+### This is a JSON API server, it both expects JSON in the request body and returns JSON in the response.
-/auth/token
+### /api is the root path for all of these routes (i.e.: localhost:8000/api/auth)
+/auth
 * POST Creates an auth token.
 Requires valid ```email``` and ```password``` (created when you make a user account).
 Returns a JWT token named ```authToken```.

 ## Scripts